-The Maldives; it ranks as one of the most dreamy destinations on earth.
-In early May 2018 we were lucky enough to tick the Maldives off of our bucket list.
-Read on for our Kihaa Maldives Review…
+The Maldives ranks as one of the most dreamy destinations on earth.
+In early May 2018 we were lucky enough to try a bed in the Maldives, and tick it off of our bucket list.
+Read on for our Kihaa Maldives Review.

 Honeymoons, luxury resorts, beaches and sunshine; The Maldives evokes the most perfect images of an island paradise.
 Mental images of a magical Jackson Pollock, of tropical islands splashed across the turquoise canvas of the Indian Ocean.
 We were incredibly excited, and probably a tiny bit dubious, to see if it really lived up to the hype.
 Let me start this whole thing by assuring you that it really is the most stunning place.

-“But what about the hotel” I hear you cry, here is our Kihaa Maldives Review.
+“But what about the hotel” I hear you cry, here’s our Kihaa Maldives Review.

 The Kihaa Maldives Review

 When we first booked our flight, we had no clue where to stay or what to see.
 The Maldives is the most disparate country on earth so there a huge area to pick from.
 After a little research we found Kihaa Maldives, located on Kihaadhuffaru Island in the Baa Atoll.

 The Baa Atoll lies to the West of Male, the capital of the Maldives and location of the main airport.
 To reach the island, we took a very short domestic flight to an island called Dharavadhoo.
 From there we took a five minute speedboat to Kihaa.
 You can also come by seaplane if you are feeling fancy.